johnjmullen/hive-go-client/README.md

 # hive-go-client
-go client for hive-rest

-hive-go-client/rest is a go wrapper arounf the hiveio api
+hive-go-client/rest is a go wrapper around the hiveio api

 hive-go-client/hioctl is a command line interface for the api

+install it with: `go get github.com/hive-io/hive-go-client/hioctl`

 Since this is a private repo you need to run
 `git config --global url."git@github.com:".insteadOf "https://github.com/"`

-install it with: `go get github.com/hive-io/hive-go-client/hioctl`

 ```
  ~/go/bin/hioctl